colinbousige/BoroML/README.md

 ## Adaptive training scripts

-You'll probably need to adapt these scripts to your own cluster and problem...
+You **will** need to adapt these scripts to your own cluster and problem...
+Especially the `xjobadaptive` and `adaptive_learning/SlurmJob.py` scripts where some paths and cluster configuration are hardcoded.

 - `adaptive_learning/adaptive_training.py`:
   - Script using the following classes to perform an adaptive training of a NNP and distribute jobs on the fly on a SLURM cluster